by KD Miller

 Papi's throat contracted as he swallowed.
 His eyes darted nervously over my head, as they searched his brothers.

-"I am the man that was chosen to raise you," he said, he's eyes came back to stare deep into mine.
+"I am the man that was chosen to raise you," he said, his eyes coming back to stare deep into mine.
 "In the course of my life, I would be raised by five different men, one of which would be revealed to be my real father."

 I must have stared back with wild, crazy eyes.